Matthew-Otto/embedded-gps-ptp/README.md

 ### Configuring Ethernet

 #### Configuring Clocks
-TODO
+The Ethernet MAC uses three clocks connected to the AHB1 bus:
+ETH
+ETHTX
+ETHRX

 #### Configuring GPIO
-The Ethernet MAC on the STM32H563 connects to the PHY via RMII interface.
-This interface includes the following pins which should be configured as high-speed ethernet function GPIO:
+The Ethernet MAC on the STM32H563ZI connects to the PHY via RMII interface.
+This interface includes the following pins which should be configured as high-speed alt-function 11 (Ethernet) GPIO:

 ETH_REF_CLK -> PA1 \
 ETH_MDC     -> PC1 \